crowd42/tvst/README.md

 A simple python script that help me to keep track of the series I watch currently.

 ### Dependencies
-You'll need to install requests, prettytable and colorama
+You'll need to install padandas, requests, prettytable and colorama